solo-io/solo-cop/workshops/gloo-mesh-day-2/README.md

 Gloo and Istio heavily rely on TLS certificates to facilitate safe and secure communitcation.
 Gloo Platform uses mutual tls authentication for communication between the Server and the Agents.
 Istio requires an Intermediate Signing CA so that it can issue workload certificates to each of the mesh enabled services.
 These workload certificates encrypt and authenticate traffic between each of your microservices.

 It is important to design and implement a secure and reliable Public Key Infrastructure (PKI) that Gloo and Istio can rely on.
-In this workload we have chosen `Vault` and `cert-manager` as the PKI due to their versiatility and reliability for managing certificates.
+In this workload we have chosen `Vault` and `cert-manager` as the PKI due to their versatility and reliability for managing certificates.

 ![PKI Deployment](images/pki-arch.png)